Terraced Terrain Generator (TTG)

 • Customizable:

-• Basic terrain shape from 3 to 10 sizes.
+• For planar terrains: basic shape from 3 to 10 sides.

 • Number of terraces.